 However, when trauma isn’t processed, it can turn into post-traumatic stress disorder, a longer term condition that involves recurring flashbacks and re-experiences.
 These flashbacks can feel so real, the person experiences strong physical and emotional reactions.
 To avoid feeling this way, individuals go to great lengths to avoid contact with potential triggers, causing a great level of distress in their lives.

-There are a number of treatments available to help people with PTSD, including cognitive processing therapy, prolonged exposure therapy and eye movement desensitization and reprocessing (EMDR).
+There are a number of treatments available to help people with PTSD, including cognitive processing therapy, prolonged exposure therapy, and eye movement desensitization and reprocessing (EMDR).
 While these therapies can be effective, they also force the person to relive their traumatic experiences.
 Rapid resolution therapy is different.

 What is Rapid Resolution Therapy?
 How Does it Work?

 Rapid resolution therapy is a newer form of therapy developed by Dr. Jon Connolly with the goal of helping trauma survivors identify their trauma and the root cause of their feelings and symptoms.
-It was originally designed for combat veterans and women who suffered sexual abuse, but it has been shown to be effective at treating other types of problematic behavior like anxiety, depression and panic attacks.
+It was originally designed for combat veterans and women who suffered sexual abuse, but it has been shown to be effective at treating other types of problematic behavior like anxiety, depression, and panic attacks.

 When something traumatic happens, we go over it again and again in our minds.
 The neural messages keep going down the same pathway with the same emotional response.
 This is why we experience the same feelings and emotions as if they were happening all over again.

 While this may sound difficult, it’s really very simple.
-This “update” to your brain benefits the mind and allows you to experience peace, calm and healing.
+This “update” to your brain benefits the mind and allows you to experience peace, calm, and healing.
 Additionally, RRT is a brief therapy that usually only takes two to six sessions to complete.

-What are the Benefits to RRT?
+What are the Benefits of RRT?